linux-integrity/ima-doc/ima-policy.rst

 Built-in Policy Rules
 ~~~~~~~~~~~~~~~~~~~~~~

 Built-in policy rules are compiled into the kernel.
-Their contents cannot
+Their contents
-be changed, but they can be replaced at boot time or run time.
-They
+cannot be changed, but some can be replaced at boot time or runtime.
-are specified using the :ref:`boot-command-line-arguments`.
+They are specified using the :ref:`boot-command-line-arguments`.
+The
+policy rules added when secure boot is enabled in the firmware are not
+replaced.

 The boot command selects the built-in policy.
 The command can be
 specified on the boot command line (single boot) or in the grub